 An Intro to Automations

-Automations is the heart of Triggerbee and the foundation of Marketing Automation workflow.
+Automations are the heart of Triggerbee and the foundation of the Marketing Automation workflow.
 Automations help you automate your daily workflow, in order to save time and be more effective.

 Triggerbee's Automation feature is based on the logic of If This Then That (IFTTT), which allows you to build workflows that are triggered when a specific event takes place on your website.
 All automations require at least 1 trigger and 1 or more action(s) to function properly.